brgtrainings/brgtrainings.github.io/syllabus/ruby/section-two/hash.md

 ---
 layout: syllabus_page
-title: Hash
+title: Hash in Ruby language
 date: 22nd Aug, 2020 22:00:00
 course: ruby
 parent: /ruby/section-two/
 tags:
  - datatype
  - hash
-description: Hash
+description: Hash in Ruby language
 permalink: /ruby/section-two/hash/
 prev_link: /ruby/section-two/array/
 comments: true
 ---

-# Hash
+# Hash in Ruby language

 A `Hash` is a collection of key-value pairs data.
 These key-value pairs provide a useful way to store and access data.
 A hash is created using symbols as keys and any data types as values.